kevinlimantoro123/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.
 <br><br><br>

-**Use case: Undo the most recent change to the contact list**
+**Use case: Undo the most recent changes to the contact list**

 **MSS**

-1. User requests to undo the most recent change to the contact list
+1. User requests to undo the most `N` recent changes to the contact list
-2. CraftConnect restores the state of the contact list to before the most recent change
+2. CraftConnect restores the state of the contact list to before the `N-th` most recent change

     Use case ends.

 **Extensions**

 * 1a.
+The user specifies a non-positive `N`

+  * 1a1.
+CraftConnect shows an error message and instructs the user to specify a positive `N`.

+    Use case resumes from step 1.

+* 1b. `N` is greater than 100000

+  * 1b1.
+CraftConnect shows an error message and informs the user to specify an `N` of at most 100000.

+    Use case resumes from step 1.

+* 1c.
 There are no changes to undo

-  * 1a1.
+  * 1c1.
 CraftConnect shows an error message and informs the user that there are no changes to undo.

     Use case ends.

+* 1d.
+N is greater than the number of changes available to undo

+  * 1d1.
+CraftConnect undoes all changes and informs the user about the number of changes undone.

+    Use case ends.
 <br><br><br>

-**Use case: Restore the most recent undone change to the contact list**
+**Use case: Restore the most recently undone changes to the contact list**

 **MSS**

-1. User requests to restore the most recent undone change to the contact list
+1. User requests to restore the N most recent undone changes to the contact list
-2. CraftConnect restores the state of the contact list to after the undone change
+2. CraftConnect restores the state of the contact list to after the N-th most recently undone change

     Use case ends.

 **Extensions**

 * 1a.
+The user specifies a non-positive `N`

+  * 1a1.
+CraftConnect shows an error message and instructs the user to specify a positive `N`.

+    Use case resumes from step 1.

+* 1b. `N` is greater than 100000

+  * 1b1.
+CraftConnect shows an error message and informs the user to specify an `N` of at most 100000.

+    Use case resumes from step 1.

+* 1c.
 There are no changes to restore

-  * 1a1.
+  * 1c1.
 CraftConnect shows an error message and informs the user that there are no changes to restore.

     Use case ends.

+* 1d.
+N is greater than the number of changes available to restore

+  * 1d1.
+CraftConnect restores all changes and informs the user about the number of changes restored.

+    Use case ends.
 <br><br><br>

-*{More to be added}*

 ### Non-Functional Requirements